 Other companies were aware of the complicity before the recent controversy.
-The ride-sharing service BlahBlahCar which happens to be popular in Europe and was started by the co-founder of ZipCar in the U.S. is circumventing the challenge of women riding with strangers by allowing female clients the choice to ride with female drivers.
-But sadly, even with the model of choice, it is only a matter of time before BlahBlahCar and other services find themselves in the same predicament as Uber and Lyft, who has also started a ride sharing service along with their taxi app service.
+The ride-sharing service BlaBlaCar which happens to be popular in Europe and was started by the co-founder of Zipcar in the U.S. is circumventing the challenge of women riding with strangers by allowing female clients the choice to ride with female drivers.
+But sadly, even with the model of choice, it is only a matter of time before BlaBlaCar and other services find themselves in the same predicament as Uber and Lyft, who has also started a ride-sharing service along with their taxi app service.

 The only way that Uber and other companies can rehabilitate their image as a safe and reasonable way to travel without having to wait for India and other countries to regulate the safety of these companies is to offer rides where the interaction between the driver and rider is recorded on video and uploaded to the companies server to provide evidence of a safe ride.
-Recording devices like BlackVue vehicle system that can record video inside and outside of a vehicle even if the car is parked with the ignition turned off.
+Recording devices like our 24-Hour 360 Vehicle Cameras that can record video inside and outside of a vehicle even if the car is parked with the ignition turned off.

 With such devices like the 360 Vehicle camera, the driver can instantly upload the video of the ride to a company server using the included phone app that is wirelessly connected to the system by the built-in Wi-Fi.
 If the driver feels that the rider was particularly irate then he can upload the video to a YouTube account and ask others as well as the police to rate the ride for them.
 Companies who choose to use drivers with onboard vehicle cameras will have to come up with their own guidelines to protect not only the rider or driver but the company from lawsuits if the video is used or uploaded outside of the perimeters of intended use.
 If the video is uploaded to the company’s server then the rider should also have access to the video if they feel they will need it for further review.